Cooliokid956/m3osv2midi/readme.md

 # MOTHER 3 to MIDI (WIP)

-Converts MOTHER 3 MIDI rips into files conforming to the General MIDI Level 2 standard
+Converts MOTHER 3 MIDI rips into files conforming to the Roland General Standard (GS).

 You need Python.